Two recent speeches

 Two recent speeches speak to the importance of our community.
 This week in Strafford there were two events that shined a light on our community and warmed the hearts of those present.
 On Sunday, June 4, there was a Celebration of the Life of longtime Newton School Principal Robert Murray, and on Tuesday, June 6, The Preservation Trust of Vermont held a day-long event in Strafford focusing on the importance of our rural communities.
 Both events were inspiring.
 The following two speeches give a bit of a sense of both days and a feel of how and why Strafford is so special to so many.

-The first is by Joey Hawkins an educator and colleague of Mr. Murray's.
+The first is by Russell Ward, a student at the Newton School in the mid 1960s.
 The second is by Sonya Schumacher who went to the Newton School worked around the country and then brought her family back to Strafford.
 Hope you enjoy them as much as myself.

 —John Freitag, SHS Historian